 Hopefully, this answered some of your burning questions about entering into the bioscience field.
 If you have further questions, contact either your advisor, an advisor in one of the bioscience majors, or an upperclassman to guide you along in your pursuit.
 Good luck!

 Article submitted by Dixie Somers.
 Dixie Somers is a freelance writer and blogger for family, home, and business niches.
-Dixie is the proud mother to three girls and wife to a wonderful husband.
+Dixie is the proud mother of three girls and wife to a wonderful husband.